La Academia: Season 6: The Last Generation (2008)

 The Last Generation began on 31 August 2008.
-The Víctor Manuel Reyna Stadium in Tuxtla Gutiérrez, Chiapas served as the setting for the final concert, where the winner received the top prize of MX$3 million, a recording contract and the new La Academia Trophy.
+The Víctor Manuel Reyna Stadium in Tuxtla Gutiérrez, Chiapas served as the setting for the final concert, where the winner received the top prize of MX$3 million, a brand new Ford Expedition, a recording contract and the new La Academia Trophy.

 Perla, María Fernada, Fabiola, Luis Armando and Valeria reached the finale held on 12 December 2008.
 María Fernanda Alvo Díaz was declared the sixth winner of La Academia.

-Later Maria Fernanda, Valeria, Perla, Jackie, Fatima and Alex formed a girl group called G6; Fabiola Rodas won the third season of Desafio de Estrelas a year later.
+Later María Fernanda, Valeria, Perla, Jackie, Fatima and Alex formed a girl group called G6; Fabiola Rodas won the third season of Desafío de Estrellas a year later.